nsuke/protobuf-qml/INSTALL.md

 #### Runtime libraries

 Tell OS where to find libraries.
-One way to do it is:
+One way to do this is:

 ```
 $ export LD_LIBRARY_PATH=$(pwd)/build/deps/lib